Start Milepost: 1388.3 Time: 05:53

 When I saw him this morning I asked where he had camped last evening and he said about three miles back which was about three miles beyond the Fingerboard shelter.
 His final comment surprised me: “You are moving at a good pace!”
 I replied that my daily goal was to get off the trail as soon as possible.
 Today that soon was not soon enough.
 It was a slow 2 MPH or thereabouts given the terrain and perhaps a bit of aging.
 Nah.

-Near the top of Bear Mountain I stopped to speak with two late-fifties (so they said) who were slack packing a section.
+Near the top of Bear Mountain I stopped to speak with two late-50s women (so they said) who were slack packing a section.
 The one from Texas asked where I got my shiner and I said from a bear!
 Her eyes widened and her jaw dropped until her friend from Tennessee brought her to reality.
 We had another of those great conversations that can be held by adults on the AT.

 The new Nemo tent is pitched in my room.
 It is a vast improvement over the single walled tent.
 It has quirks, but so do I.

 A cooked meal and a beer beckon me from the BBQ across the street.
-New York prices for every thing are high even in small restaurants such as it; but I smile, knowing that in several jobs over the years Scamper and I have saved a buck or two just for such an occasion.
+New York prices for everything are high even in small restaurants such as it; but I smile, knowing that in several jobs over the years Scamper and I have saved a buck or two just for such an occasion.

 Tomorrow is my rest day and I so look forward to my sister’s visit and a call from Citadel Yankee – who tried to sneak in a call last night as I was closing out my day.